RedHatWorkshops/argocd-getting-started/README.md

 oc get route argocd-cluster-server -n openshift-gitops -o jsonpath='{.spec.host}{"\n"}'
 ```

-You should be presented with something that looks like this.
+Once you visit the URL in your browser, you should be presented with
+something that looks like this.

 ![argocd-login](resources/images/argocd-login.png)

-Go ahead and click `LOGIN VIA OPENSHIFT`, and login as `kubeadmin`
+Go ahead and login as `admin` with the password you've extracted above.
-(or a user that has the `cluster-admin` role).

 You should see this screen: